 While your drivers cannot control road quality, they can avoid uneven roads as much as possible.
 Planning out the vehicle’s route and using GPS devices with route suggestions will help your truck drivers avoid bad roads that can reduce fuel efficiency.
 It can also help them avoid traffic congestion.
 According to a study from the University of Michigan Transportation Research Institute (UMTRI), traffic congestion due to gridlock can reduce a vehicle’s fuel economy by 20% to 40%.

-Tip: GPS technology, such as GPS fleet tracking software, can help you plan your drivers’ routes to avoid bad roads and traffic congestion as much as possible.
+GPS technology, such as GPS fleet management software, can help you plan your drivers’ routes to avoid bad roads and traffic congestion as much as possible.